Southern Appalachian Botanical Society

 The Southern Appalachian Botanical Society (formerly the Southern Appalachian Botanical Club) is an American botanical society formed in 1935 at West Virginia University.
 The focus of the society has gradually changed and now includes the botany of the entire eastern United States, including the taxonomy, biogeography, ecology, physiology, and biochemistry of plants.
 The society has about 500 members.

 History

 The society was founded in 1935 and produced its first journal in 1936.
 The majority (52%) of the first members were from West Virginia, and early leaders included Earl Core, Perry Daniel Strausbaugh, and Elizabeth Ann Bartholomew.
 The early years of the society were characterized by botanical forays, or expeditions, that served to build relationships and communication among Appalachian botanists and to foster botanical exploration.
+The Club organised and curated an exsiccata-like specimen series with the first delivery edited in 1939 under the title Southern Appalachian Botanical Club.
+First Distribution of Southeastern Plants.
+The 30th edition was distributed in 1977.
+Another series of duplicate herbarium specimens was sent out starting with 1958, under the title Southern Appalachian Botanical Club.
+First Distribution of North American Plants with the last edition in 1976.

 The society expanded its geographical focus, adapted its governance, and modernized its journal in the 1980s and early 1990s, and the name was officially changed to Southern Appalachian Botanical Society in 1992.
 The history of the society was put into the context of Appalachian botanical heritage in a 1994 movie entitled And Who Will Weigh the Mountains.
 The archives of the society are housed at West Virginia University.